Reading Time: 13 minutes

 As JavaScript is extensively used by developers, it has become easier for developers to hop to Node JS for backend development.

 If you had to also train a developer to work on NodeJS, the developers wouldn’t take much time to get trained in the language.
-A junior JavaScript developer can be effectively trained in Node JS.
+In fact, a junior JavaScript developer can be effectively trained in Node JS.

 This way, you will end up creating a cross-functional team with a bunch of expert developers who can work together with more efficiency and who will have equal responsibility for deploying updates and initial code testing.